satoshihost/SSDsaver/DEVELOPMENT_STATUS.md

 # SSDsaver Development Status - Dec 4, 2024

-## Current Status: v2.0.3 Complete - Ready for Use ✅
+## Current Status: v0.3.0 Beta - Public Testing Phase 🚧

-### Latest Update: Global RAM Budget Management
+### Latest Update: Rebranding to Beta

-Successfully implemented global RAM budget system with Settings tab, automatic validation, and smart warnings.
+Reset versioning to 0.3.0 Beta to correctly set user expectations.
+The application is feature-complete but still in testing.

 ### Completed Work